-Prudent Management Prepares the State for Downturns
+Prudent Management Prepares State for Downturns

 The state's budgeting practices tend to be conservative in forecasting and proactive through the fiscal year, with most fiscal years ending with at least a modest general fund surplus despite the lack of a statutory or constitutional balanced budget requirement.
-In the years prior to the pandemic, the state took steps to build in added fiscal resilience through creation of additional reserves including the general fund balance reserve, a human services caseload reserve (primarily for Medicaid) and the 27/53 reserve (established to address extra costs in years with a 27th biweekly payroll or a 53rd week of Medicaid disbursements).
+In the years prior to the pandemic, the state took steps to build in added fiscal resilience by creating additional reserves, including the general fund balance reserve, a human services caseload reserve (primarily for Medicaid) and the 27/53 reserve (established to address extra costs in years with a 27th biweekly payroll or a 53rd week of Medicaid disbursements).

-Fitch regards Vermont's establishment of new funds focused on pay-as-you-go capital and information technology upgrades, both of them funded with accumulated surpluses, as a positive development.
-Base funding of \$80 million provided in the state's fiscal 2024 budget will reduce long-term spending pressure by securing an immediate source of funds to address certain long-term capital needs of the state.
+Fitch regards Vermont's establishment of new funds focused on pay-as-you-go capital and IT upgrades, funded with accumulated surpluses, as a positive development.
+Base funding of \$80 million provided in the state's fiscal 2024 budget will reduce long-term spending pressure in capital and IT by securing an immediate source of funds to address long-term capital needs.